ianbloom/massImport/README.md

 ![Optional Text](https://github.com/ianbloom/massImport/blob/looper/readmeImages/folderView.png)

 To run the script first right click massImport_X.py and choose copy.
 Then navigate back to the terminal and type `python ⌘v` which should paste the filepath of the script as seen in the image below.
+(Note: I wrote python2.7 in the image below because I have multiply python versions installed and needed to test them all.)

 ![Optional Text](https://github.com/ianbloom/massImport/blob/looper/readmeImages/exampleInput.png)